-50 Sec.
-3.005(a)(7) BOC

-51 While an individual can be certified by an organization as having the training required for qualification as an "impartial third party," chapter 154, Texas Civil Practice & Remedies Code, does not speak to licensing by the state and does not require that a person meet the training requirements in order to be appointed as an "impartial third party" for purposes of facilitating a mediation.
-52 Enrolled agents are licensed by the U.S. Department of
+- 54 Sec.
+3.005(a)(7) BOC - 55 In speaking with a representative of the Comptroller's office, this status is displayed when the taxable entity has filed an annual franchise tax report, as well as a final tax report, for the current tax year. - 56 See Sharp v.
+House of Lloyd, Inc., 815 SW 2nd 245 (Tex.
+1991) - 57 While an individual can be certified by an organization as having the training required for qualification as an "impartial third party," chapter 154, Texas Civil Practice & Remedies Code, does not speak to licensing by the state and does not require that a person meet the training requirements in order to be appointed as an "impartial third party" for purposes of facilitating a mediation.

-52 Enrolled agents are licensed by the U.S. Department of the Treasury and represent taxpayers before the IRS; patent agents are non-attorneys that are registered with the U.S. Patent & Trademark Office.
+58 Enrolled agents are licensed by the U.S. Department of the Treasury and represent taxpayers before the IRS; patent agents are non-attorneys that are registered with the U.S. Patent & Trademark Office.
 The personal services rendered by these individuals are not licensed by the state.